-Women sometimes use safflower oil for absent or painful menstrual periods; they use safflower flower to cause an abortion
+Women sometimes use safflower oil for absent or painful menstrual periods; they use safflower flower to cause an abortion.

 In foods, safflower seed oil is used as a cooking oil.

-and dye fabrics.
+In manufacturing, safflower flower is used to color cosmetics and dye fabrics.
 Safflower seed oil is used as a paint solvent.